 - aggravated supply of a sch 2 drug to a minor aged 16 to 18 years—20 years imprisonment.

 Property obtained from trafficking or supplying drugs

-This offence (s 7 Drugs Misuse Act) covers receiving or possessing any property, other than dangerous drugs, which is directly or indirectly obtained from offences of trafficking or supplying, even where those acts are committed outside Queensland (s 7(1)(b) Drugs Misuse Act).
+This offence (s 7 Drugs Misuse Act) covers receiving or possessing any property, other than dangerous drugs, that is directly or indirectly obtained from offences of trafficking or supplying, even where those acts are committed outside Queensland (s 7(1)(b) Drugs Misuse Act).
 It is punishable by imprisonment for a maximum of 20 years.
 The property is most often cash.
 The property in question can also be forfeited.

 In addition, any other person who receives or possesses property by mortgage, pledge or exchange, and knows that the property was obtained by trafficking or supplying, is guilty of an offence.
 This offence also carries the same maximum penalties as outlined above.

 Producing dangerous drugs

 ‘Produce’ is broadly defined and includes preparation, manufacture, cultivation, packaging, production or offering to do any of the above, or doing anything preparatory to, in furtherance of or for the purpose of such things (s 4 Drugs Misuse Act).
 Manufacturing includes pressing dangerous drugs (such as MDMA) into pills.
 Packaging includes putting saleable quantities of dangerous drugs (such as cocaine) into clip seal bags.
 Producing also encompasses the cultivation of cannabis.